-Lacrosse at the Olympics gives Native Americans a chance to see their sport shine
+Lacrosse at the Olympics gives Indigenous communities a chance to see their sport shine

 In 2014, the Haudenosaunee men’s team won its first world bronze medal.
 Last year, at the Olympic-style World Games, the men’s team finished fifth (out of eight) and the women finished seventh.

 To compete there, it took sign-off from the Olympic committees in both the United States and Canada.
 The team from Ireland sacrificed its own spot to allow the Haudenosaunee to play.
-The decision for LA will ultimately rest with the IOC, which did not immediately respond to emails from The Associated Press seeking comment on its plans, which have not been finalized.
+The decision for the Los Angeles Olympics will ultimately rest with the IOC, which did not immediately respond to emails from The Associated Press seeking comment on its plans, which have not been finalized.

-An LA spokesperson said “together, we intend to find creative solutions that honor the sport’s heritage and allow participation for Haudenosaunee athletes, while respecting the Olympic Games framework established by the IOC.”
+An spokesperson for the Los Angeles Games said “together, we intend to find creative solutions that honor the sport’s heritage and allow participation for Haudenosaunee athletes, while respecting the Olympic Games framework established by the IOC.”

 World Lacrosse CEO Jim Scherr is also hoping there’s an opportunity to include the confederacy.